UCC VC Pledges to Secure Scholarship Abroad for Valedictorian If He Agrees to Return to Teach

 For Nasirudeen Ghartey, who bagged a First Class in Actuarial Science, it remains to be seen if he would take up the offer by the Acting Vice Chancellor to become a lecturer at the prestigious University of Cape Coast or pursue another career path related to his program, such as working as an actuary, data analyst, pension consultant, insurance underwriter, or financial analyst, among others.

-At the time of writing the report, the post had generated over 400 likes and 9 comments.
+At the time of writing this report, the video sighted on the Facebook page of ATL FM had generated over 400 likes and 9 comments.

 The video is below